nunofachada/cf4ocl/docs/02_tutorial.md

 ~~~~~~~~~~~~~~~

-The complete program so far, which can be compiled and executed.
-Still
+The complete program so far can be compiled and executed.
+Still doesn't do
-doesn't do anything useful, but we're getting close.
+anything useful, but we're getting close.

 ~~~~~~~~~~~~~~~{.c}
 #include <cf4ocl2.h>